crmrtz/galois-energy-games/README.md

 # Galois energy games

-This repository contains a formal proof of decidability of Galois energy games.
+This repository contains an Isabelle/HOL proof of decidability of Galois energy games and as well as a formal proof of decidability of monotonic energy games.
 The Isabelle theories are an enhancement of the theories developed as part of the master's thesis "A Formal Proof of Decidability of Multi-weighted Declining Energy Games" written by Caroline Lemke at the Technical University of Berlin.

 ## Structure of the Repository

 - **`/isabelle-theories`**: This folder contains the current Isabelle theories and the documents built from these.
-The latter presents the formal proofs.
+The latter presents the Isabelle/HOL proofs.

 - **`/master-thesis`**: This folder contains the master's thesis as well as the originally submitted isabelle theories and the corresponding documents built.
 These files correspond to the version of the formalisation the master's thesis references.